 Seroxat would remain in the hair for about 16 months after use.
-However, just like the rest, detection of paroxetine in the hair shaft is almost not possible.
+However, just like the rest, detection of Paroxetine in the hair shaft is almost not possible.
 Hair tests are carried out to detect the main drugs of abuse like cocaine, barbiturates, and methadone.
-Sexorat can only be detected using gas chromatography test, which is used rarely for specific medical purposes.
+Paxil can only be detected using a gas chromatography test, which is used rarely for specific medical purposes.
 This type is quite complicated and expensive for a standard pre-employment check.

 Will Paxil Show Up On A Standard Pre-Employment Drug Test?

-No, paroxetine is not a controlled substance, and therefore, it will not show on any standardized drug test.
-Standard 5 panels, 10 and 12 panels drug screens do not look out for antidepressants.
-Instead, only special toxicology tests can detect traces of paroxetine in the urine, blood, and saliva, and at this stage, it would detect paroxetine as an antidepressant.
+No, Paroxetine is not a controlled substance nor is it considered a drug of abuse, and therefore will not show on any standardized drug test.
+Standard 5-panel, 10-panel, and 12-panel drug screens do not detect antidepressants.
+In addition, these tests are only commonly used to test for five drug categories: amphetamines, cocaine, marijuana, opiates, and phencyclidine or PCP.
+Instead, only special toxicology tests can detect traces of Paroxetine in the urine, blood, and saliva, and at this stage, it would detect Paroxetine as an antidepressant.

 False Positive Drug Test With Paxil

-How To Remove Paxil From The System Faster
+How To Remove Paxil From The System Safely

 There are different methods of removing this drug from the body.
 However, in a bid to flush Paxil from the body, caution must be taken.
-Since Paroxetine uses are mostly to cure depression, making it a powerful antidepressant drug, swift removal from the body, especially for a long-term user, can result in severe health issues.
-The FDA describes Paxil withdrawal side effects as severe and prolonged—and treatable only by restarting the drug.
+Since Paroxetine cures depression, making it a powerful antidepressant drug, swift removal from the body, especially for a long-term user, can result in severe health issues.
+The FDA describes Paxil withdrawal side effects as discomforting and prolonged.
+Hence, before switching it is recommended to ask a doctor about the possible alternatives to the drug, such as for example Paxil vs Prozac.
 Abrupt withdrawal also causes Paxil brain zaps, which ranges from flu-like symptoms to electric severe wave shock in the brain.
-But the following methods are the fastest ways to remove paroxetine from the system.

-The best and the fastest way to remove paroxetine from the system is to taper or reduce the dose of paroxetine.
+- Taper Off– The best and the fastest way to remove Paroxetine from the system is to taper or reduce the dose of Paroxetine.
 When the medicine is decreased over some time, the body hardly notices the declination in dosage and concentration.
 As this goes on, the body slowly adapts to the new dosage.
 This whole process should be done under the supervision of medical personnel.

-The need to stay hydrated cannot be overemphasized.
+- Stay Hydrated– The need to stay hydrated cannot be overemphasized.
 Prolonged use of antidepressants results in constant dehydration which lay host to a plethora of side effects.
 For this reason, it is crucial to stay hydrated at all times.
-Doing this helps flush out paroxetine, chemicals, toxins, fats, and other unwanted items from the urine and system.
-The more water consumed, the faster it is to flush out paroxetine from the body.
+Doing this helps flush out Paroxetine, chemicals, toxins, fats, and other unwanted items from the urine and system.

-Consuming healthy food is another way to flush out Paxil from the body.
+- Eat Healthy Food– Consuming healthy food is another way to flush out Paxil from the body.
 At this point, patients should avoid sugars and bad fatty foods, which are a significant obstacle to drug removal from the body.
-Listed below are foods to eat, which can help in Paxil detoxification.

-For someone looking to flush out Paxil from the system quickly, regular activities is another method to try.
-Doing this eliminates Paxil remnant from the body through sweat.
+- Exercise– For someone looking to flush out Paxil from the system quickly, regular activities is another method to try.
+Doing this eliminates Paxil remnants from the body through sweat.
 A patient who uses Paxil frequently would notice an increase in weight.
-Why does Paxil cause weight gain?
+Why does Paroxetine cause weight gain?
 Paxil causes weight gain as a result of an increase in appetite caused by the drug.
 By engaging in exercise, the body fights Paxil sedating nature, which tries to limit physical activities.